CT075/fe8-archipelago/README.md

 ### Issues

-- For units below the progressive level cap, EXP will display normally despite being capped.
+- For units above the progressive level cap, EXP will display normally despite being capped.
 This is display-only; such units are correctly prevented from gaining EXP.
+    - Overflow EXP that a unit gains from below the level cap to above it is not properly truncated.
+This may lead to a unit being level 20 with 11 EXP.
 - Receiving items on the world map doesn't work yet.

 ### Polish